MagsOrton/json-transformation-logicapp/README.md

 [MBO Payload](mbo-payload.json)

 ## Setting up your development environment
+---
+**NOTE**
+No Azure Subscription will be needed for this tutorial.

+---
-We prefer to use Visual Studio Code and not Azure Portal for the development of the Logic Apps.
-You can run and debug your Logic Apps on your local development machine
+In this tutorial we will use Visual Studio Code and not the Azure Portal for the development of the Logic Apps.
+You can run and debug your Logic Apps on your local development machine.
 This became possible after the introduction of the Single-Tenant Logic Apps (Standard) resource type.
 The Standard resource type allows you to run many Logic App workflows in one Logic App application.
 This runtime uses the Azure Functions extensibility model and is hosted as an extension on the Azure Functions runtime.
 [More information here](https://docs.microsoft.com/en-us/azure/logic-apps/single-tenant-overview-compare#logic-app-standard-resource)